atlassian/github-for-jira/README.md

 As part of the installation flow, you should be directed to a **GitHub configuration** screen to configure your GitHub organizations in the Jira app.

 > :warning: If you are not directed, navigate to the Apps page of your Jira instance and click **Configure integration** under the ”GitHub” heading.
-If you do not see this, click on **Manage apps** and **Get started** under GitHub for Jira.
+If you do not see this, click on **Manage your apps** and **Get started** under GitHub for Jira (only visible for Jira admins).
 This will bring you to the app's configuration screen.

 Click **Connect GitHub organization** and select the organization and repositories that you would like to connect.